What: CU Snowboard Team movie, "Degrees"

 "This is a pretty new thing for me," Finer said.
 "I've done little projects before, but I've always wanted to do snowboarding.
 This is my first real snowboard movie."

-Finer said the idea behind "Degrees" is to get people excited for the upcoming season, showcase the riders and get more students involved in the
+Finer said the idea behind "Degrees" is to get people excited for the upcoming season, showcase the riders and get more students involved in the team.
+Browne echoed that the annual film is helpful for recruiting new members.

 Coach Pat Abramson said the team film -- they've been doing it for nine years -- always gets everyone psyched for the season.
 Plus, it's a natural extension of what he's already doing as a coach.